publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptIII/sptA/m__us_usc_t26_s431.md

     (a) __In general__

-    For purposes of section 412, the accumulated funding deficiency of a multiemployer plan for any plan year is—

-        (1) except as provided in paragraph (2), the amount, determined as of the end of the plan year, equal to the excess (if any) of the total charges to the funding standard account of the plan for all plan years (beginning with the first plan year for which this part applies to the plan) over the total credits to such account for such years, and
+        For purposes of section 412, the accumulated funding deficiency of a multiemployer plan for any plan year is the amount, determined as of the end of the plan year, equal to the excess (if any) of the total charges to the funding standard account of the plan for all plan years (beginning with the first plan year for which this part applies to the plan) over the total credits to such account for such years.

-        (2) if the multiemployer plan is in reorganization for any plan year, the accumulated funding deficiency of the plan determined under section 4243 of the Employee Retirement Income Security Act of 1974.

     (b) __Funding standard account__